alex-kinokon/jsx-dom/README.md

 4. `dataset` accepts an object.
 5. Attributes starts with `on` and has a function value will be treated as an event listener and thus attached to the node.
 6. `innerHTML`, `innerText` and `textContent` are accepted.
+7. Uppercase tag names are treated as a **Custom Element** and will be initialized with a `new` call.

 ## Browser Support
 `jsx-dom` requires `Object.keys` and `Object.assign` (an ES6 feature).
 If you are using Babel, the [`transform-object-assign`](https://babeljs.io/docs/plugins/transform-object-assign/#usage) plugin should eliminate the need for a polyfill.